waveform-computing/compoundpi/docs/commands.rst

 * sunlight
 * tungsten

+Alternatively you can specify the red and blue gains of the camera manually as two floating point values.
+Valid gains for each channel are between 0.0 and 8.0.
+Typical values are between 1.0 and 2.0 (for most scenes, red gain slightly exceeds blue gain, e.g. 1.6 and 1.2 respectively).

 If no address is specified then all currently defined servers will be targetted.
 Multiple addresses can be specified with dash-separated ranges, comma-separated lists, or any combination of the two.